How do you keep your food cool when camping? A coolbox might be fine for a couple of days, but what are the other

 - A family of four on an extended summer trip in Europe.
 Either a large compressor coolbox with car and mains power, or an absorption cooler if you have room in the back of the car (remember you can’t tilt the absorption model).

 - A couple camping in the UK, weekends and two or three weeks a year.
-An 18l to 25l passive coolbox, or a better quality small thermoelectric.
+A 25l passive coolbox, or a better quality small thermoelectric.

 - A couple on a long camping holiday of up to three months, with some of that on sites without electricity.
 A 35l compressor coolbox with freezing function, plus a small, well-insulated passive coolbox (or you can use iceblocks in the compressor fridge).

 - A couple who are occasional weekend campers and have a fortnight in Europe in the summer.
-Either a top quality thermoelectric or a small compressor fridge.
+Either a top quality thermoelectric or a mid-sized compressor fridge.

 - A solo camper going off most weekends and with extensive European travel.
 A small compressor coolbox.